Tim275/Tim275/README.md

 <!-- Languages and Tools Section -->
 <h2 align="left"><font size="+2" face="Verdana">🌟 Languages and Tools</font></h2>
 <p align="left">
   I specialize in various aspects of Cloud, DevOps & backend.
-Here’s a glimpse of the technologies and tools I work with:
+Here's a glimpse of the technologies and tools I work with:
 </p>

 <!-- Operating Systems -->